Skip to content

 Discord natively renders markdown — bold, italic, code blocks, headers, lists, links.
 Responses longer than 2,000 characters are split at newline boundaries.

-If posting the button prompt fails, netclaw falls back to a text prompt where you reply with A, B, C, or D.
+If posting the button prompt fails, netclaw falls back to a text prompt where you reply with the letter shown next to each option.

 After a decision, netclaw updates the original message in-place with a checkmark or denied icon.